 Balinese Strip Mall

 We walked past a rural Balinese version of a strip mall – complete with shops selling junk food and teenagers on motor scooters.
-There were also some little grass shacks that had all but fallen down.
+In addition, there were also some little grass shacks that had all but fallen down.

 Towards the end of the beach, a wizened old man wearing a thatched hat was carrying something on shoulder polls.